santanajay21/week-9-ppc/README.md

    - date
    - budget
    - private (boolean)
-- Use strong params in the controller and create new Party when the form is submitted.
+- Use strong params in the controller and create a new Party when the form is submitted.
-- Redirect users to the part show page after a new party is created
+- Redirect users to the party show page after a new party is created
 - Add a form to edit and update a party.

 # Instructions